 In one reported judicial case involving Quispe, her subordinates were said to have brought attention to an alleged failure to enforce tax laws.
 El Comercio said on Feb.
 22, 2020 that prosecutor Bersabeth Revilla had started investigations over “not ordering” audits.

 Bersabeth Revilla resigned in July 2022 after her superior Patricia Benavides, who is also leading prosecution efforts against President Castillo, removed her from another case, one involving the sister of Patricia Benavides, a judge named Emma Benavides.
 Revilla had been investigating Emma Benavides over alleged schemes of bribes-for-freedom involving high-profile drug trafficking suspects, according to media reports.

 Quispe replaced in 2011 Nahil Hirsch, who lasted the entire period of Alan Garcia (2006-2011).

 Hirsch was as of 2022 public policies manager for Minera Yanacocha, majority owned by Denver-based Newmont Mining, Yanacocha, developed in the mid-1990s, is the biggest gold-producing property in Peru.
-Since then it flies bars out of Cajamarca, a region with 1.3 million residents that is also where the Spaniards once captured and executed Inca Atahualpa, after he met a ransom demand to fill a room with gold objects.
+Since then it flies bars out of Cajamarca, a region with 1.3 million residents that is also where the Spaniards once captured and executed Inca Atahualpa, even after he had met a ransom demand to fill a room with gold objects.
 President Castillo is from Cajamarca.